openvm-org/openvm/README.md

 | [Contributor Docs](./docs)
 | [Crate Docs](https://docs.openvm.dev/openvm)

-OpenVM is an open-source zero-knowledge virtual machine (zkVM) framework focused on modularity at every level of the stack.
-OpenVM is designed for customization and extensibility without sacrificing performance or maintainability.
+OpenVM is a performant and modular zkVM framework built for customization and extensibility.

 ## Key Features